honmanyau/markr/README.md

 We will use [Sequelize](https://sequelize.org) for interfacing Node.js and SQLite.
 The choice to use Sequelize here is because we can easily introduce type checking into database models with TypeScript, and we can readily switch between a few SQL dialects in case the team really doesn't like SQLite.

+#### Testing

+We will use the [Jest](https://jestjs.io) test framework for unit tests.
+Mostly chosen because of the ease to get it up and running, and that it can easily given an indication of how abysmal code coverage is without additional dependencies.
+We will also use [`supertest`](https://github.com/visionmedia/supertest) to help with testing endpoints.

 #### Docker + Docker Compose

 It's part of the requirements, nothing much to be said here and included for completeness!